elite-lang/EliteOld/doc/manual/DesignManual.md

 ```

+`maketoken` is a simple function for copying the string in C style and passes it into `yylval.str`, a C string pointer which is defined in `parser.y`, so that the data can be found in the parser.

 ### The Generator of Common Nodes Tree

-Abstract Class, which is the most usage of the functions to building the AST, can derive types of each kind of leaf nodes.
+Abstract Class `Node` which is the most usage of the functions to building the AST, can derive types of the leaf nodes.
 Those nodes may represent one kind of statements in our grammar, a simple expression, or just a number.

 For the consideration about that our grammar should have extensibility, we won't arrange the statement node, and all kinds of the node types will be a basic constant or a data type.